Arts and Humanities Research Council funded projects exploring the future of health and social care

 Using Philosophical Dialogues with Children to Understand Care and Wellbeing for Siblings of those with Life-Limiting Conditions

-Professor Claire Cassidy, University of Strathclyde
+Professor Claire Cassidy, University of Strathclyde;

 Imagining Better Futures of Health and Social Care with and for People with Energy Limiting Chronic Illnesses

-Dr Bethan Evans, University of Liverpool
+Dr Bethan Evans, University of Liverpool (PI)

 This project will work with women, trans men, non-binary, and gender nonconforming people with energy limiting chronic illness (such as Long Covid, ME/CFS, fibromyalgia, musculoskeletal and autoimmune conditions).
 Through artist-led creative workshops, people will be asked to imagine what better futures of health and social care would involve for themselves as they age, and for people diagnosed with these conditions in the future.
 The project will lead to policy briefings, briefings for GPs, and a toolkit of creative outputs (including a podcast and comic book, zines and creative writing) for use in education for health care professionals.